-I am a 'big sister' in an organisation called 'Girls Out Loud' (http://girlsoutloud.org.uk).
+I used to be a 'big sister' in an organisation called 'Girls Out Loud' (http://girlsoutloud.org.uk).
 They have a number of programmes to support girls aged 13 to 18 through their teenage years and times of big changes and important decisions.
 They provide discovery days, role model relays and a mentoring programme (big sisters) which are all about inspiring teenage girls to raise their aspirations and become confident, rounded young women.

 Memberships of committees and professional bodies